jessepatricio/recipe-sharing-platform/README.md

    - Create a new Supabase project
    - Run the migration files in `supabase/migrations/`
    - Execute the seed data in `supabase/seed.sql`
+   - Create a storage bucket named `recipe-images` in Supabase Storage
+   - Set up storage policies for the `recipe-images` bucket (see Storage Setup below)

 5. **Start the development server**
    ```bash